The SheltaPod – a Swiss-army knife of vehicle shelters

 More uses for the SheltaPod

 So, using this as a shelter or tent is obvious.
-However, I’ve been thinking about some of the other scenarios where the SheltaPod can be really useful.
+However, I've considered other scenarios where the SheltaPod can be useful.

 A Portable Changing Room